alandoherty/node-lxd/docs/client.md

 ### Get containers

-To list all the containers on an instance, call `list`.
+To list all the containers on an instance, call `containers`.
 If you have more than five or ten containers, you should call this function lazily, which only downloads the names of the containers instead of their status.

 ```js
 client.containers(function(err, containers) {